Thomson Francis Mason: Death and legacy

-Mason died in Alexandria on December 21, 1838 at the age of 53, survived by his widow and several children.
+Mason died in Alexandria on December 21, 1838, at the age of 53, survived by his widow and several children.
 Originally interred in a burial vault his widow ordered at his Colross mansion in Alexandria, Mason's remains were reinterred near the end of the century at historic Christ Church's cemetery, in Old Town Alexandria.
 However, tragedy dogged the family, as his eldest son died at West Point in 1841, then his son Arthur Clapham died in 1844, and three servants accidentally drowned in the Potomac river.
 After three daughters married in 1850 (Sally, Ann Graham and Matilda), the Mason household only included sons John F. and Arthur Mason, and their sisters Caroline.

 Mason's widow Betsey completed Colross and remained active in the community, including as the Vice-Regent for Virginia of the Mount Vernon Ladies Association (which secured a contract to acquire Mount Vernon in 1858).
 Two decades after Mason's death, his widow unsuccessfully attempted to sell Huntley and its accompanying Hunting Creek farm.
-When she was unable to sell the property, Betsey transferred ownership on November 7, 1859 to her sons Dr. John "Frank" Francis Mason and Arthur "Pen" Pendleton Mason.
+When she was unable to sell the property, Betsey transferred ownership on November 7, 1859, to her sons John "Frank" Francis Mason and Arthur "Pen" Pendleton Mason.
 During the Civil War, Union forces occupied Colross and used its grounds for a large tent hospital.
 Betsey Mason returned to Colross after the conflict and lived with her daughter Caroline and another woman named T.T.
 Rhett, possibly related to the husband of her daughter Matilda (who died in 1871, as did her mother).